singnet/dev-portal/tutorials/publish/index.md

 You should replace `SERVICE_IP` with your service's IP address and `ORGANIZATION_ID` with the id of your organization.

-Note: Since you're running this service inside a Docker Container, you must specify the `0.0.0.0` as `SERVICE_IP`.
+_NOTE:_ In this tutorial we're running the service inside a Docker Container so we  must set `SERVICE_IP` to `0.0.0.0`.

 ```
-# !!! replace SERVICE_IP with your service's ip ("0.0.0.0" if using Docker Container)
+# !!! replace SERVICE_IP with your service's IP ("0.0.0.0" in this tutorial)
 # !!! replace ORGANIZATION_ID with id of your organization
 cat > snetd.config.json << EOF
 {